-Why I’m Done Grabbing Drinks For A First Date
+Why Grabbing Drinks Is Actually The Worst First Date Idea Ever

 Ah, New York City.
 No other city can compare.
 It's a work hard, play hard concrete jungle, which more or less means one thing: On a first date, you're probably going to grab drinks.

 This is a problem for me, because I'm officially done grabbing drinks on a first date.